davidwebca/tailwindcss-multi-column/readme.md

 # Tailwind CSS Multi-Column Plugin

-This plugin adds utilities to use all multi-column properties with Tailwind CSS.
+This plugin adds utilities to use all multi-column properties with Tailwind CSS up to version 3.
+For v4 and up, [see below](#tailwind-4).

 ## Installation